sweth/Pinhead/README.md

 **Pinhead** is a simple Discord bot that pins messages to a specific channel.
 This is a workaround for Discord's per-channel 50 pin limit.

+(SVC fork to ease setting up by someone else for potted plant)

 # Installation

-1. `git clone https://github.com/RoyCurtis/Pinhead.git pinhead && cd pinhead`
+1. `git clone https://github.com/sweth/Pinhead.git pinhead && cd pinhead`
 1. `npm install` - Installs dependencies
-1. Copy `config.yml.example` to `config.yml` and fill in the required values
 1. `node index.js` - Runs the bot

-1. Setup a specific role (e.g. `pinner`) to allow users to pin messages
-    * This is optional; leave `role` blank to allow anybody to pin
-1. Setup a custom emoji, or specify a built-in emoji, to use as the pin trigger reaction
-1. Setup the target channel as a _text_ channel (e.g. `#memes`)
+See https://github.com/RoyCurtis/Pinhead for more general install notes

 # Usage

-1. User sees amusing message and reacts to it using the configured superpin emoji
+1. User posts something that needs feedback, and reacts to it with :feedbackpin: emoji
-1. Bot goes ahead and copies the message to the configured channel
+1. Bot goes ahead and copies the message to #feedback-queue
+1. AutoDelete bot at https://top.gg/bot/314230903872421889 will delete copy in #feedback-queue after 7 days

 # Limitations